 Events, specialist information and cooperation services for librarians.

 We work in partnership with other libraries, library associations, training centres and institutions in Germany and abroad to promote professional dialogue and exchange.
 In South Africa we organise conferences, seminars and information exchange programmes, in partnership with library institutions LIASA (Library and Information Association of South Africa) and EIFL (Electronic Information for Libraries).

 We cooperate with partners to support literary projects and publishers.
-In addition to the collaborative work with projects like Nal’ibali, African Storybook, FunDza or Book Dash, we support publishers in preparation for a visit to the annual Frankfurt Book Fair.
-We work together with Short Story Day Africa and bring authors from sub-Saharan Africa to Johannesburg and important literary festivals in South Africa as part of our Literary Crossroads series.
+In addition to the collaborative work with projects like Nal’ibali, African Storybook, FunDza or Book Dash.
+We work together with Short Story Day Africa and bring authors from sub-Saharan Africa together as part of our series Virtually Yours.

-We place particular emphasis on supporting projects for digital inclusion and promote digital competencies, e.g. the initiative mLiteracy or the intensive collaboration with Wikipedia (Wiki Meet-ups, Wiki loves Women).
+We place particular emphasis on supporting projects for digital inclusion and promote digital competencies, e.g. the initiative mLiteracy or the intensive collaboration with Wikipedia (Wiki Meet-Ups, Decolonize the Internet).

 “Hack Ur Culture” is a platform that brings together GLAM institutions (Galleries, Libraries, Archives, Museums) with creative minds and tech enthusiasts to bring about collaborations and innovations from open cultural data.

 "Decolonise The Internet" questions inequality in the world wide web and highlights how algorhythms aggravate racisms.
 The regional project aims to increase knowledge and visibility for African and Womxn issues on the web.